anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

-This section describes the core set of services and service components needed to run workloads; instances (such as VMs), their networks and storage are referred to as the “Compute Node Services” (a.k.a. user or data plane services).
+This section describes the core set of services and service components needed to run workloads; instances (such as VMs), their networks and storage are referred to as the "Compute Node Services" (a.k.a. user or data plane services).
 Contrast this with the Controller nodes which host OpenStack services used for cloud administration and management.
 The Compute Node Services include virtualisation, hypervisor instance